HiddenSquid321/SudokuSolver/README.md

 ## How to use

-To represent the Sudoku puzzle input the numbers in their relevant positons into the array called grid
+To represent the Sudoku puzzle input the numbers in their relevant positons into the array declares as grid

 ## Libraries
 - Make sure you have Numpy installed if you don't, run the command: `pip install numpy`